What to Know About Sufficient and Necessary Assumption LSAT Questions

 For example: Frank is talking to Suzy at a bar.
 Therefore, Frank will get Suzy’s phone number.

 What is sufficient to prove the conclusion in this case?
-What if Frank is a male underwear model?
-What if Suzy has had eight shots of tequila?
-Although those factors might improve Frank’s chances in real life, neither of them are enough to make the main conclusion 100% true.
+What if Frank is a male model?
+What if Suzy is actively in her dating era?
+Although those factors might improve Frank’s chances in real life, neither of them is enough to make the main conclusion 100% true.
 A sufficient assumption is going to be something so strong that it actually sounds kinda silly — for instance, that Frank gets the phone number of every woman he ever talks to at a bar.
 If Frank gets the phone number of every woman he ever talks to at a bar, then our argument is actually airtight.
 There is no wiggle room at all for an alternative outcome, and that’s what we want on a sufficient assumption question.

 Sign up to get expert tips and exclusive invites to free LSAT classes and law school admissions workshops!